publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78f.md

         (1) rules of such national securities exchange of the type specified in section 78o(c)(3)(B) of this title involving security futures products; and

-        (2) similar rules of national securities exchanges registered pursuant to subsection (g) of this section and national securities associations registered pursuant to section 78o–3(k) of this title involving security futures products.
+        (2) similar rules of national securities exchanges registered pursuant to subsection (g) and national securities associations registered pursuant to section 78o–3(k) of this title involving security futures products.

     (j) __Procedures and rules for security future products__

-        A national securities exchange registered pursuant to subsection (a) of this section shall implement the procedures specified in subsection (h)(5)(A) of this section and adopt the rules specified in subparagraphs (B) and (C) of subsection (h)(5) of this section not later than 8 months after the date of receipt of a request from an alternative trading system for such implementation and rules.
+        A national securities exchange registered pursuant to subsection (a) shall implement the procedures specified in subsection (h)(5)(A) and adopt the rules specified in subparagraphs (B) and (C) of subsection (h)(5) not later than 8 months after the date of receipt of a request from an alternative trading system for such implementation and rules.

     (k) __Rules relating to security futures products traded on foreign boards of trade__